 - The Hebrew University of Jerusalem, Doctorate in Law (Honors), 1963

 - The Hebrew University of Jerusalem, Masters in Law, 1958

-Barak is a member of the Israeli National Academy of Sciences, was chosen as a foreign honorary member of the American Academy of Arts and Sciences, and has honorary doctorates from many institutions of higher education in Israel and abroad.
-He has been a faculty member at the IDC since 2007.
+Previously, Barak has served as a visiting professor at Yale Law School.
+He is a member of the Israeli National Academy of Science and the Accademia Nazionale dei Lincei in Italy, and was chosen as a foreign honorary member of the American Academy of Arts and Sciences.
+He has received the Israel Prize for Law and honorary doctorates from many institutions of higher education including Yale, Columbia, Bologna, Oxford and Michigan.